axa-rev-research/2026-EPFL-QHackathon/README.md

 </p>

-# EPFL Quantum Hackathon 2026 – AXA x Quobly - DRAFT
+# EPFL Quantum Hackathon 2026 – AXA x Quobly

 Welcome to the **AXA × Quobly Optimization** challenge!
 In this hackathon, your task is to **identify**, **model**, and **quantize** a real insurance optimization problem — and demonstrate how **quantum optimization methods** could be applied, with a thought on how this might outperfom classical solvers.